 This conflict has caused decreases in agricultural production, price spikes, and serious concerns about food security, both in the north and also in neighboring states.
-For example, Niger is importdependent and dependent on exports from Nigeria.
+For example, Niger is importliving in extreme poverty.

 In Nigeria, nearly 4.2 million persons are at risk of food insecurity, and continued unrest will likely have long-term impacts on nutrition, agriculture, and trade.
-It is projected that by 2015 Nigeria will soon be home to the largest number of persons worldwide living in extreme poverty.
+It is projected that by 2015 Nigeria will soon be home to the largest number of persons worldwide